chrisidakwo/vending_machine_api/README.md

 #### NOTE
-The React frontend project runs on localhost port 3000 and is

-The Frontend project is available at: https://github.com/chrisidakwo/vending_machine_web
+The React frontend project runs on localhost port 3000 and is available at: https://github.com/chrisidakwo/vending_machine_web